johnoh26/today-i-learned/README.md

 3/28 M - Pro microservices .NET6
 - in microservices, you shouldn't access the internals of another aggregate.
 Only interact thru the aggregate root.
-- chnage in DB schema should not affect microservices as long as they can still get what they need from the DB.
+- changes in DB schema should not affect microservices as long as they can still get what they need from the DB.
 They don't have to use a new column added.
-- use a library when in the same subdomain but use an api when in a different domain because if using a library and it gets updated, the user has to be notified whereas the API can be updated i.e. easier to manage.
+- use a library when in the same subdomain but use an api when in a different domain, because if using a library and it gets updated, the user has to know abt updates, whereas the API can just be updated i.e. easier to manage.

 3/25 F - type, class, interface in Typescript
 - there is a value space and type space in TS